UN-OCHA/tools-snap-service/README.md

 |---------|----------|--------|
 |_null_   |**yes**¹  |String  |

 The URL must be valid.
 The protocol must be included.
 You may not include authentication in the URL (see `user`/`pass` parameters for HTTP Basic Auth).

+**Errors**

-If the URL can't be found, Snap Service will return **HTTP 400 Bad Request**.
+- If the URL can't be found, Snap Service will return **HTTP 400 Bad Request**.
+- If the URL times out, Snap Service will return **HTTP 502 Bad Gateway**.

 #### `html`
 The URL-encoded HTML you want to render.
 Send with `Content-Type: application/x-www-form-urlencoded` as your encoding.